 When Alaska Airlines asked us if we wanted to go Outside Suburbia and be a Weekend Wanderer in San Diego we could not refuse – not just because we know with 70 miles of coastlines and more than two dozen beaches, life is a beach in San Diego but also because we were hoping to see some Spring blooms while we were there.
 Living in Texas we are used to sunny days and blue skies but there is something about the Cali sun that is softer and soothing – we can never ever say no to a few days basking in it!

 D had a been doing great at his games, so his baseball coach didn’t mind him missing a day of practice, so we packed our bags, boarded our dog and were ready to wander in San Diego.
 The three of us took an easy 20 minute Uber ride to Dallas Love Field airport on Thursday evening and boarded our 3 hour flight to spring-y San Diego where the expected forecast was 65 degrees for the next few days.
+Here is what our 3 day San Diego itinerary looked like.

 Need to find something?
 Use the Table of Contents